-It’s sad but true -- chances are if you don’t own a Metallica album then you’ve never heard these songs before in your life.
+It’s sad but true - chances are, if you don’t own a Metallica album, then you’ve probably never heard these songs before in your life.
 Even if you’ve had a chance to see Metallica in concert, to see them play these songs are a rare occurrence and you should consider yourself lucky to have experienced it if you did.
 If you were old enough to remember it, Metallica played an encore medley featuring which two songs on this list?
-First correct answer gets our metal nod of approval… Here are the top 10 Metallica songs you’ve NEVER heard before!
+If you know, you get our metal nod of approval.
+Here are the top 10 Metallica songs you’ve NEVER heard before!

-Metallica’s second bassist, Jason Newsted, never got the due he deserved, but on this dirty groover, Newsted’s fat bass line stands out on one of “Reload’s” few listenable tracks.
+Metallica’s second bassist, Jason Newsted, never got the respect he deserved, but on this dirty groover, Newsted’s fat bass line stands out on one of Reload’s few listenable tracks.

 It’s a heavy metal song about being a werewolf, ‘nuff said!

-Arguably the most brutal song in Metallica’s repertoire both lyrically and musically, “Dyers Eve” caps off “...And Justice For All,” leaving its listener breathless.
-The song is so fast, Metallica famously never played it live until 2004 -- and even then drummer Lars Ulrich gave up trying to play the double bass part in the song.
+Arguably the most brutal song in Metallica’s repertoire both lyrically and musically, “Dyers Eve” caps off ...And Justice For All, leaving the listener breathless.
+The song is so fast, Metallica famously never played it live until 2004, and even then drummer Lars Ulrich gave up trying to play the double bass part in the song.

 Lemmy from Motörhead may have transformed the way the bass guitar was played in heavy metal music, but it was Metallica’s original bassist, Cliff Burton, whose bass chops and soul took Metallica from an okay metal band to, arguably, the best metal band on the face of the planet.

 Metallica is known for their cover songs.
 They never shied away from playing them live or even recording them as a B-side.
-After Cliff Burton’s untimely death, Metallica hit the studio with new bottom ender, Jason Newsted, to peel off the world’s most famous set of cover songs the world has known.
-An EP lasting just over twenty minutes, the first half final track (Last Caress by the Misfits), blows the mind of listeners with equally cutting lyrics and aggressive guitars.
-Try as you might, if you hear somebody start singing, “I got something to say….” the second half of the sentence will slip out of you even at your godchild’s baptism.
+After Cliff Burton’s untimely death, Metallica hit the studio with new bassist, Jason Newsted, to peel off one of the most famous sets of cover songs the world has known.
+Closing the 20-minute EP, the first half of the final track ("Last Caress" by Misfits) blows the minds of listeners with equally cutting lyrics and aggressive guitars.
+Try as you might, if you hear somebody start singing “I got something to say,” the second half of the sentence will inevitably slip out.

-The irony that Metallica's greatest song that you’ve never heard is a cover song doesn’t escape me, but I do not think it would escape Metallica either -- a band that has lived and breathed irony from its roots.
+The irony that Metallica's greatest song that you’ve never heard is a cover song doesn’t escape us, but it wouldn't escape Metallica either - a band that has lived and breathed irony from its roots.
 Perhaps it is the many twists of irony that has allowed Metallica to be one of the world’s most relevant metal bands, even after this Diamond Head cover nearly 40 years later!